 Case Study: Knowledge Transfer

-Knowledge transfer is the exodus of experienced, educated and highly skilled leaders/managers from your organization.
+Documentation of Knowledge transfer shows an exodus of experienced, educated and highly skilled leaders/managers from organizations.
 The drain only occurs when no action is taken to transfer knowledge and experience from leaders to emerging leaders.
 Corporate knowledge is avoidable with planning and work.

 Our client, a mid-sized precision manufacturer who makes components in the aerospace industry, has an older more experienced workforce and was having difficulty finding, hiring, training and retaining qualified machinists to work in their manufacturing facility.
 This difficulty in hiring and training new employees created an environment where a few highly skilled workers with a great deal of knowledge were approaching retirement without qualified employees to move up and fill their roles.

 Essential Data’s 2 technical writers created detailed Standard Operating Procedures and work instructions for the tasks that these more seasoned employees performed.
 These Standard Operating Procedures were used to create a training manual for new hires and create the ability to cross train existing employees to work on different machines than the ones to which they are customarily assigned.

 Benefits of Knowledge Transfer Documentation for the Client